OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 ## User privileges

-* Create one user of DOORS Next system, dedicated to OpsHub Integration Manager.
+* Create one user of DOORS Next system, dedicated to <code class="expression">space.vars.SITENAME</code>.
 Refer to section [Create User](#how-to-create-a-user) for steps on creating a user.
 This user should not be used to do any operations from end system's user interface.
-  Following are the privileges required by the dedicated integration user for synchronization of the artifacts by OpsHub Integration Manager.
+  Following are the privileges required by the dedicated integration user for synchronization of the artifacts by <code class="expression">space.vars.SITENAME</code>.

 ## DOORS Next Permissions for synchronization